jinmingteo/SynthText/README.md

 ### Generating Samples with Text in non-Latin (English) Scripts
 @JarveeLee has modified the pipeline for generating samples with Chinese text [here](https://github.com/JarveeLee/SynthText_Chinese_version).
+@gachiemchiep has modified the pipeline for generating samples with Japanese text [here](https://github.com/gachiemchiep/SynthText).

 ### Further Information
 Please refer to the paper for more information, or contact me (email address in the paper).